andronics/fuse-strmfs/README.md

 Double-check that you have installed the required Python libraries (fusepy and PyYAML) using pip.
 Update them if necessary.

 **If your issue persists or you encounter a different problem, please open an issue on our GitHub repository with detailed information about the problem you're experiencing.**

+## Contributing

+If you'd like to contribute to this project, please follow these guidelines:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and test them thoroughly.
+4. Create a pull request with a clear description of your changes.

+Your pull request will be reviewed, and once approved, it will be merged into the main branch.

+## License
+This project is licensed under the MIT License.